 Is Lockdown Hurting Your Immune System?

-Did all that time spent staying indoors during lockdown actually weaken your immune system?
+Is all that time spent staying indoors during lockdown actually weakening your immune system?
 The short answer is no, and here’s why.

-As COVID-19 swept across the country, we all endured months in coronavirus quarantine, only leaving the house for essential errands like a trip to the grocery store or doctor.
-Those efforts helped reduce the spread COVID-19, but did all that time spent social distancing, staying indoors and avoiding people actually weaken our immunity?
+As COVID-19 continues to sweep across the country, several regions have returned to a state of lockdown, with residents in those regions only leaving the house for essential errands like a trip to the grocery store or doctor.
+Those self-quarantine efforts are helping reduce the spread COVID-19, but is all that time spent social distancing, staying indoors and avoiding people actually weakening our immunity?
 Despite what you may have heard, the short answer is no, says Sten Vermund, MD, dean of the Yale School of Public Health, New Haven, Connecticut.

 Initially, there was concern that by limiting exposure to germs, people might set themselves up for other illnesses when lockdowns were lifted.
 But, a few months of lockdown is not likely to have dramatic effects on your immune system’s strength, according to Dr. Vermund.
-Nonetheless, you can still take steps to make sure your immune system is primed, especially as cold and flu season approaches.
+Nonetheless, you can still take steps to make sure your immune system is primed, especially as we enter cold and flu season.

 The hygiene hypothesis